Problem: Data Centers use a lot of electricity.

 Total | 318.15 TWh | 1.06% |

-As a consequence, data center operators like to locate themselves close to reliable supplies of cheap electricity.
+As a consequence, Data Center operators like to locate themselves close to reliable supplies of cheap electricity.
 For example, Gmail is located near the Bonneville Dam in The Cascades, on the River Columbia, in Oregon.

 Global electricity production currently amounts to $2 trillion annually - equivalent to the gdp of Italy.

-If we could make database look-ups just a bit more efficient, data center operators would save quite a lot of money on their huge electricity bills - a saving of perhaps $100 million per year.
+If we could make database look-ups just a bit more efficient, Data Center operators would save quite a lot of money on their huge electricity bills - a saving of perhaps $100 million per year.

-Today, everyone has a mobile phone with a Graphics Processing Unit implemented in Silicon rather than software because the original, software-only versions were far too slow.
+A bit like James Watt increasing the performance of steam engines from 1% to 2% and thereby kicking off the Industrial Revolution .Today, everyone has a mobile phone with a Graphics Processing Unit implemented in Silicon rather than software because the original, software-only versions were far too slow.
 And every personal computer has a Graphics Processing Unit for much the same reason.

 Bitcoin mining used to be done using just software.
 At one time you could easily mine a few bitcoins every day with a generic notebook computer.
 Now, you need to use a factory full of specialized Bitcoin miners that do most of their processing in Silicon rather than in software.

-Implementing database software effectively in Silicon will help data center operators be more competitive by reducing the cost and time spent doing database look-ups.
+Implementing database software effectively in Silicon will help Data Center operators be more competitive by reducing the cost and time spent doing database look-ups.

-Appa Apps Inc. has recently succeeded in synthesizing a Verilog version of the well known database algorithm normally written in C ready for programming into a chip or an Field Programmable Gate Array (FPGA).
-Nobody else seems to have been able to do this yet otherwise we would be able to buy their solution on the open market.
+Appa Apps Inc. has recently succeeded in synthesizing and routing a Verilog version of the well known B-Tree database algorithm normally written in the C programming language ready for placement on an application specific integrated circuit .

 Just me and Chat GPT